Contact Purely Pets for a quote today.

 Reverse sneezing in dogs, also known as pharyngeal gag reflex or paroxysmal respiration, is a condition where the dog makes honking or gasping noises.
 Dog reverse sneezing is usually caused by something irritating the throat or the back of the mouth, such as dust, smoke, a foreign object, or a strong smell.

 It usually resolves on its own after a few minutes, but it can be quite alarming for dog owners.
-The act of reverse sneezing is similar to a regular sneeze in that it involves an involuntary inhalation and exhalation of breath.
+The act of reverse sneezing is similar to a regular sneeze in that it involves an involuntary inhalation and exhalation of breath, but in reverse sneezing, the mechanism involves rapid, repeated inhalations through the nose rather than forceful exhalation.

 Causes of reverse sneezing in dogs